-Building a voice assistant for an iOS Swift app
+Building a voice agent for an iOS Swift app

-With Alan AI SDK for iOS, you can create a voice assistant or chatbot like Siri and embed it to your iOS Swift app.
-The Alan AI Platform provides you with all the tools and leverages the industry’s best Automatic Speech Recognition (ASR), Spoken Language Understanding (SLU) and Speech Synthesis technologies to quickly build an AI assistant from scratch.
+With Alan AI SDK for iOS, you can create a voice agent or chatbot like Siri and embed it to your iOS Swift app.
+The Alan AI Platform provides you with all the tools and leverages the industry’s best Automatic Speech Recognition (ASR), Spoken Language Understanding (SLU) and Speech Synthesis technologies to quickly build an AI agent from scratch.

 What you will learn